 It is crucially important that a URS is written clearly and concisely and that it is agreed by both the potential supplier and the end user so that both parties know what machine performance needs to achieve.
-Failure to produce a URS could result in wasted time rewriting documentation, offering the wrong automated solution or in the worst instance; providing equipment which is not suitable for the process.
+Failure to produce a User Requirement Specification could result in wasted time rewriting documentation, offering the wrong automated solution or in the worst instance; providing equipment which is not suitable for the process.
 The URS can be as exhaustive as you like and generally the more effort put in at the start, the more likely the project is to succeed.
 It is often best to have the key requirements for the client from the outset of the process.

-Expectations of any solutions, such as productivity rate, quality expectations, specific functionality, or overall equipment efficiencies (OEE) should be documented within the URS.
+Expectations of any solutions, such as productivity rate, quality expectations, specific functionality, or overall equipment efficiencies (OEE) should be documented within the User Requirement Specification.
 Production space is often a premium and each square meter is a valuable real estate, so this should be minimised and any space constraints should also be noted.
 Providing this at the start, allows potential partners to know limitations.
 I.e. how to get the equipment to its final position once it arrives at the site.

 Below we have noted down some useful tips when developing a URS:

 - Give a summary.
 A good in-depth description of the expectations of the machine, the environment in which the machine will operate, how the process is currently done, the size of the area and running hours for the system.
 Provide datasheets for key processes or materials used on the system which are client specified etc. Provide as much information as possible to avoid misinterpretation from the outset.

 - Establish a validation plan at the beginning.
 If validation of the machine is required, this process should start at the beginning of the project during the URS stage and throughout the design phase until the machine is ready for testing.
 Planning test protocols throughout the project will avoid validation failure and the need for retesting.